-This year marks the eighth Global Accessibility Awareness Day, where people are encouraged to increase awareness of digital accessibility, in whatever small or big way they can.
+This year marks the tenth Global Accessibility Awareness Day, where people are encouraged to increase awareness of digital accessibility, in whatever small or big way they can.
 But first things first: what is digital accessibility?

 What is digital accessibility?